metaMMA/piweatherrock-docs/content/en/docs/Getting started/_index.md

   Installation and configuration information
 ---

-This is guide is based on the assumption that you are using Raspbian 10 (buster).
+This guide is based on the assumption that you are using Raspbian 10 (buster).
 Though the code works on other platforms, the setup process has been tailored for this operating system and will not work on older versions.
 You can verify what version of Raspbian you have by running this command:

 ```bash
 cat /etc/os-release